 From your Zapier dashboard, head to My Apps and search for Slack.
 If Slack is running on your desktop and you're logged in to your Slack workspace, a permissions dialogue box will appear requesting access.
 Click allow to add Slack to your list of connected apps in Zapier.
 If you get stuck, this guide should help.

 From your Zapier dashboard, click Create Zap in the top left.
 Search for Attio and choose it from the dropdown.
 Next, choose Entry Status Changed from the Trigger Event dropdown.
 Click Continue and select your Attio account.
-Next, pick your Attio collection from the dropdown, and then for Kanban Stage pick the attribute you'd like to trigger the Zap.
-For this example, we're going to pick 'Sales' for our Collection and 'Sales Stage' for our Kanban Stage.
+Next, pick your Attio list from the dropdown, and then for Kanban Stage pick the attribute you'd like to trigger the Zap.
+For this example, we're going to pick 'Sales' for our List and 'Sales Stage' for our Kanban Stage.
 Continue to test your trigger.

 Add a new action with the + icon and pick Slack from the App Event dropdown.
 Next you'll be prompted to add an Action Event.
 Pick Send Channel Message from the dropdown and click Continue.
 Pick your Slack account from the dropdown and continue to set up your Action.
 From the Channel dropdown, choose the Slack channel you'd like the Zap to post your automated message to.